Technology Certificate Program Information

 Academic counselors often advise students to apply to between six and eight programs.
 These programs should include two "safety schools" with easily reachable admissions criteria, two to three "target schools" with reasonable admissions criteria, and two or three "reach schools" with outstanding reputations but highly competitive admissions processes.

-- Transcripts: Most undergraduate certificate programs require you to submit high school transcripts so that admissions counselors can gauge your level of academic performance.
-You can request these transcripts from your previous school’s guidance counselor.
-Online technology certificate programs for college graduates typically request only undergraduate transcripts.
+Most undergraduate certificate programs require you to submit high school transcripts so that admissions counselors can gauge your level of academic performance.
+You can request these transcripts from your previous school's guidance counselor.
+Technology certificate programs for college graduates typically request only undergraduate transcripts.
 You may have to pay a small fee.

 What Else Can I Expect From a Certificate in Technology Program?